flutter/website/src/docs/get-started/flutter-for/react-native-devs.md

 the project's `pubspec.yaml` file.
 This ensures that the `MaterialIcons` font, which displays the icons, is included in your app.
+In general, if you intend to use the Material library, you should include this line.

 ```yaml
 name: my_awesome_application